Johnny Ward (travel blogger): Travel and career

-After graduating from university in 2006, Ward began to travel.
-He initially flew to New York City and worked as a summer camp counselor in the United States for a brief period.
+After earning his university degree in 2006, Ward began his travels.
+His first destination was New York City where he spent a short time working as a summer camp counselor in the United States.

 He returned to Ireland and took part in a medical research experiment to earn more money to travel.
 He then travelled to Thailand where he taught English for a year before moving to Sydney, where he worked as a telephone sales representative.

 Dissatisfied with office work, Ward left his job and sought to make a living from travelling full-time.
 In 2010, Ward started a blog named "OneStep4Ward" to document his travels.
-By the end of that year, he was reportedly earning an average of $40,000 per month, working around 10 hours per week from his laptop to manage his staff and run a portfolio of websites.
 During this period, Ward based himself in Bangkok, Thailand, and also began investing in property.

 By August 2012, Ward had visited over 80 countries, and over 100 countries by the end of that year.
-In 2014, Ward was a founding member of the Professional Travel Bloggers Association, and on several occasions in that period, sources have identified OneStep4Ward as a top travel blog.
+In 2014, Ward was a founding member of the Professional Travel Bloggers Association.
 By 2015, he had earned a total of around $1 million and had visited 152 countries.
-Over the course of his travels, Ward "broke an ankle in Korea, his leg in Thailand, [and] had been in hospital about 20 times".
 Ward has recounted entering several countries through questionable or illegal means; it was reported that he "entered China illegally after a five-day trip up the Mekong River while stowed away in a cargo boat", that he was arrested after paying a smuggler to take him from Liberia to Ivory Coast during the Ebola epidemic, and that he was able to enter Yemen during an ongoing civil war by meeting a dignitary who "bribed Yemeni officials and I ended up hitching there on a cement cargo ship".
 Shortly after arriving in Angola, Ward witnessed a person being shot only a few metres away from his taxi cab, which quickly left the scene.

 In 2017, Ward visited his 197th and final nation, Norway, chosen because its proximity to Ireland made it convenient for friends and family to join him for the occasion.

 Adventurer

-Ward has since declared his intention to be the first person to visit every country, plus visit the North Pole, South Pole, and climb all of the Seven Summits.
-He has since finished 8th in the North Pole Marathon, and summited Africa's highest peak, Mount Kilimanjaro, Australasia's highest peak, Puncak Jaya, South America's highest peak, Aconcagua, North America's highest peak, Denali, and Europe's highest peak, Mount Elbrus.
+Ward has since declared his intention to be the first person to visit every country, plus visit the North Pole, South Pole, and climb the Seven Summits.
+He has since finished 8th in the North Pole Marathon, and summited Kilimanjaro, Puncak Jaya, Aconcagua, Denali, and Mount Elbrus.
+Ward completed the challenge, reaching the South Pole in January 2024.
 Alongside this, Ward has also completed multiple long-distance ultra-marathons ranging from 100 km to 260 km, and competed in the Marathon des Sables in 2019.
+Ward is the founder of two annual endurance events: the Eye of the Sahara Ultramarathon, held in Mauritania, and the Highway to Hell Ultracycle, held in Turkmenistan.

 Ward rowed across the Atlantic Ocean in March, April, and May 2021.
+He also spent 2 months attempting to climb Mount Everest in April and May and successfully summitted the world's highest mountain on May 17, 2023.